kunstmusik/blue-manual/docs/users/concepts/parameterAutomation.md

 To edit line values in a Parameter Automation, first switch to Single Line mode.
 Then, for the desired SoundLayer, select which of the assigned parameters to edit.
-This can be done either by using the SoundLayer Edit Panel\'s Parameter selector (found on the second row below the row with mute, solo, etc.; only shown when SoundLayer size is greater than 1), or by right-clicking the SoundLayer in the main area and selecting from the popup menu (the actively editable Parameter
+This can be done either by using the SoundLayer Edit Panel's Parameter selector (found on the second row below the row with mute, solo, etc.; only shown when SoundLayer size is greater than 1), or by right-clicking the SoundLayer in the main area and selecting from the popup menu (the actively editable Parameter